skrattaren/apf.rst/apf.rst

   order.
 Anything that suggests differently is probably because of the Trousers of Time, magical leakage from the HEM and so on..."

-- It was rumoured in "Octarine_" magazine that you and Robert Rankin were not "the best of friends".
+- It was rumoured in **Octarine** magazine that you and Robert Rankin were not "the best of friends".
 Any truth to this?
 (By the way: I hear that Rankin likes to throw wild parties in his jacuzzi.)

   "I'll nail this one right now.
 We don't see much of one another but we get on fine.
-That was "Octarine_" stirring it up.
+That was **Octarine** stirring it up.
 I know nothing whatsoever about parties in jacuzzis, or rubber chickens."

 - More about book shop tours and signing sessions.